In this section

 Children missing education

-All children, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their -
+Every child, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to -

 - any special educational needs they may have

-Children missing education are children of compulsory school age who are not registered pupils at a school.
+Children missing education are those of compulsory school age who are not registered pupils at a school.
 They are not receiving suitable education otherwise than at a school.
-Compulsory school age starts on the first day of term following the child’s fifth birthday.
-It ends on the last Friday in June in the school year in which the child reaches 16 years of age.
+Compulsory school age begins on the first day of term following the child’s fifth birthday and it ends on the last Friday in June in the school year in which the child reaches 16 years of age.

 Children missing education are at significant risk of -